 Kor-Jan Dusseljee studied in the Netherlands at the Academy of Utrecht in the class of German baritone Udo Reinemann, where he graduated in 1988 "cum laude".
 He attended master classes of Elisabeth Schwarzkopf, Hartmut Höll and Mitsuko Shirai.
 In 1987 he was laureate of the 3rd International Singers’ Competition in Clermont-Ferrand, which led him to several concert-invitations in France (Festival de Besançon), the Netherlands (Radio and Television), Finland (Savonlinna Festival), Switzerland and Germany.

 Future engagements include a.o.
-Herodes/Salome at Teatro Fllarmonico di Verona, Bacchus/Ariadne auf Naxos at Scottish Opera and at Opera Holland Park.
+Herodes/Salome at Teatro Fllarmonico di Verona and Bacchus/Ariadne auf Naxos at Opera Holland Park.